nextauthjs/next-auth/docs/docs/tutorials/securing-pages-and-api-routes.md

 ### Next.js (Middleware)

 With NextAuth.js 4.2.0 and Next.js 12, you can now protect your pages via the middleware pattern more easily.
-If you would like to protect all pages, you can create a `middleware.js` file in your root `pages` directory which looks like this:
+If you would like to protect all pages, you can create a `middleware.js` file in at the root or in the `src` directory (same level as your `pages`) which looks like this:

 ```js title="/middleware.js"
 export { default } from "next-auth/middleware"